deeprob/pyrarecomb/README.md

 # Pythonic version of RareComb
 RareComb is a tool to find oligogenic combinations of genes with rare variants that are enriched in individuals with a specific phenotype.
-RareComb is orginally developed in R (https://github.com/girirajanlab/RareComb).
+RareComb was orginally developed in R (https://github.com/girirajanlab/RareComb).
 Here we provide a pythonic version of RareComb with some additional utilities.

 # Installation
 ```bash